ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_install/README.md

 - `mas_upgrade_strategy` The Upgrade strategy for MAS Operator.
 Default is set to Automatic
 - `mas_annotations` Optional variable having all the annotations that need to be added to the Suite CR.
 This variable takes a comma separated list of annotations.
 For example, to deploy your suite in non production mode, set this to `mas.ibm.com/operationalMode=nonproduction` or set `MAS_ANNOTATIONS` environment variable as `export MAS_ANNOTATIONS=mas.ibm.com/operationalMode=nonproduction`
 - `mas_customize_scaling` Optional, only supported in MAS 8.10 or later, installation of earlier releases will ignore this parameter.
 ConfigMap name used for customizing MAS Core resources scaling settings.
-MAS provides the following buit-in t-shirt sizes: small/medium/large.
+MAS provides the following built-in t-shirt sizes: small/medium/large.
 For example, to deploy your suite with small size, set this to `{mas_instance_id}-wl-cust-small`, for medium size set to `{mas_instance_id}-wl-cust-small` and for large size set to `{mas_instance_id}-wl-cust-small`.
 If using a custom scaling configuration, use any ConfigMap name previously created.
 Alternatively, you can use the environment variable `MAS_CUSTOMIZE_SCALING` to set the scaling ConfigMap name.

 Example Playbook